Durfee square: Examples

 has a Durfee square of side 3 (in red) because it contains 3 parts that are ≥ 3, but does not contain 4 parts that are ≥ 4.
 Its Durfee symbol consists of the 2 partitions 1 and 2+1+1.

 History

 Durfee squares are named after William Pitt Durfee, a student of English mathematician James Joseph Sylvester.
 In a letter to Arthur Cayley in 1883, Sylvester wrote:

+Generating function

+The Durfee square method leads to this generating function for the integer partitions:

+where $x^{k^2}$ is the size of the Durfee square, and $(1-x^i)^2$ represents the two sections to the right and below a Durfee square of size k (being two partitions into parts of size at most k, equivalently partitions with at most k parts).

 Properties

 It is clear from the visual definition that the Durfee square of a partition and its conjugate partition have the same size.
 The partitions of an integer n contain Durfee squares with sides up to and including $\lfloor \sqrt{n} \rfloor$.